messerc/trial-error/source/_posts/test.md

 In no particular order

-* Useful command line stuff and pushing changes to github
+* Useful command line stuff
 * Working with an API - from obtaining your token ID to rendering data on a page
 * React
 * React Router